SoftwareRat/pppwn_live/README.md

 - PC with USB port or CD/DVD drive
 - USB drive or CD/DVD for bootable media
+- Ethernet cable and port on the PC running PPPwnLive
 - Basic knowledge of booting from external media
+- PlayStation 4 console running **firmware version 11.00** only

 ## Usage